Do Dogs Need Vitamins?Last updated: April 12, 2021 by the Revival Education Team

 Who doesn't need a vitamin, then?
 If your dog's primary job is hanging out inside and watching Netflix with you, he probably doesn't need additional vitamins.
 The middle-aged couch potato pup usually gets all that he needs from a traditional, high quality dog food diet.
 For other dogs, however, a dependable daily vitamin may be the key to improved health and a happier life.
 We recommend Doc Roy's Daily Care for most dogs.
 It's made in the USA – in Nebraska, in fact – and its formula includes 34 vitamins, minerals and essential fatty acids, making it the most comprehensive canine supplement on the market.

-Call us at 1-800-786-4751.
-Our Pet Care Consultants are happy to help.
+If you have more questions on what vitamins dogs need, call us at 800.786.4751.
+Our Pet Care Pros are happy to help.

 - Dr. Bramlage

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Donald Bramlage, Doctor of Veterinary Medicine, Former Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.